 Slipper / Hairbrush

-More improvised options for tops who haven’t planned ahead.
-One or other of these will generally be available in your average household and can be repurposed with a minimum of fuss.
+More improvised options for when you haven’t planned ahead.
+One or other of these will generally be available in your average household.
 Someone once asked me which end of the hairbrush is usually held and which is used to hit.
-The answer: if you’re holding it by the bristly bit, you’re doing it wrong.
+Answer: if you can feel the bristles in your hand you’re doing it wrong.

 Essentially the same as a tawse but with a solid tongue rather than a split one.
 Not a huge difference in sensation, although the strap tends to be more weighty, and produce – to my ears at least – a somewhat less satisfying sound.

 A short strip of leather, the end of which is split into two thick tails.
-The name is Scots in origin (the plural of “taw”, which is Scots for belt or thong), and the implement was historically used in Scottish schools into the late 1980s.
-In an educational setting the tawse was generally applied to the palm of the hand, but it works well in any fleshy area.
-Sometimes referred to as a “belt” or “school strap”.
+The name is Scots in origin (the plural of “taw”, which is Scots for belt or thong), and the tawse was traditionally applied to the palm of the hand.
+It works well in any fleshy area though.
+Snap.

-You’re probably picturing a classic bullwhip, but these require an exceptional amount of space and quite a lot of practice to use correctly – plus they can do a lot more damage than most would find desirable.
+You’re probably picturing a classic bullwhip, but these require an exceptional amount of space and quite a lot of practice to use correctly – plus they do more damage than you probably want.
 Shorter, more flexible whips are more practical for use indoors.
-Whips in general can inflict a great deal of pain, and are capable of cutting or welting the skin.
-Those specifically designed for BDSM are safer than working whips.
-They also make some fantastic noises, and can be used just for the purposes of intimidation.
+Just know that, if you’re waving it around inside the house, it’s about one hundred percent likely that you’re going to knock something off a shelf.